Team766/2023/docs/AlignCharger.md

 ## Initialization

-There are two constructors for AutoBalance():
+There are two constructors for AlignCharger():
 * A boolean will set `setMid`
 * A default constructor will set `setMid` to true